reliablyhq/documentation/docs/guides/how-it-works/slo-reports/index.md

 ### Latency SLO

-For latency, the Rleialby CLI will fetch the 99-percentile latency for every minute over the total time period.
-It will count the number of times the 99-precentile is above the threshold and divide it by the total number of minutes to get the value as percentage.
+For latency, the Reliably CLI will fetch the 99-percentile latency for every minute over the total time period.
+It will count the number of times the 99-percentile is above the threshold and divide it by the total number of minutes to get the value as percentage.

 #### Where does the Reliably CLI get the Data from